thegreenwebfoundation/gaw-plugin-cloudflare-workers/README.md

 export default {
   async fetch(request, env, ctx) {

-    // Use the getLocation function to check for the user's country in the request object const location = getLocation(request);
+    // Use the getLocation function to check for the user's latlon in the request object const location = getLocation(request, {
+      mode: "latlon"
+    });

     // If there's an error, process the request as normal if (location.status === "error") {